Acuña, Braves get 1st win; top Nats 7-6 to open doubleheader | Taiwan News | 2021/04/08

-This time, Soto led off the bottom of the seventh by walking, Starlin Castro drove him in with a double to cut Atlanta's two-run lead in half.
-Another walk by Smith put the winning run on base with one out, but Andrew Stevenson grounded into a double play to end it.
+Trying to protect a 7-5 lead, the first batter he faced Wednesday was Soto.
+This time, Soto led off the bottom of the seventh by walking, and Starlin Castro drove him in with a double.
+Another walk put the winning run on base with one out, but Smith got Andrew Stevenson to ground into a double play to end it.

 Even though spectators were present — unlike last season, when they were banned —- there still was fake crowd noise piped in, offering an odd, and annoying, hum of a soundtrack.